nowucca/introducing-mcp/02-llm-client/README.md

 # MCP LLM Client Example

-This project demonstrates how an LLM (Large Language Model) can decide whether to call MCP tools based on user input.
+This example demonstrates how an LLM (Large Language Model) can decide whether to call MCP tools based on user input.
 It shows how to integrate OpenAI's API with the Model Context Protocol (MCP).

 ## What This Example Does

 When you run this example:

-1. The server advertises a "get_time" tool
+1. The server initializes and advertises a "get_time" tool
 2. The client connects and discovers this tool
 3. You'll be prompted to enter a question or request
 4. The LLM decides whether to call the time tool based on your input
 5. You'll see either the tool result or a direct LLM response

+## Key Concepts

+- **LLM Tool Selection**: How LLMs can intelligently decide when to use tools
+- **Tool Format Conversion**: Converting MCP tools to OpenAI function format
+- **Interactive Experience**: User-driven queries with dynamic tool usage
+- **Implementation Approaches**: Comparing raw protocol vs. high-level abstractions

+## Learning Objectives

+- Understand how MCP servers advertise tools to LLM clients
+- Learn how LLMs can decide whether to call tools based on user input
+- See the JSON-RPC message exchange in MCP
+- Explore how to integrate OpenAI's API with MCP
+- Progress from explicit protocol to high-level abstractions

 ## Interactive Experience